Doomsday Man: Fictional character biography

 A.I.M. acquires and gains control of Doomsday Man, which they attach to a rocket set for the Kennedy Space Center.
 Carol Danvers, now the superheroine Ms. Marvel, intercepts the projectile, causing it to crash land near the Florida cave where she had first become Ms. Marvel.
-Recommencing her battle with Doomsday Man, Ms. Marvel manages to deactivate it by attacking the weak point that had been secretly installed in the back of its head by Doctor Kronton.
+Recommencing her battle with Doomsday Man, Ms. Marvel manages to deactivate it by attacking the weak point that had been secretly installed in the back of its head by Kronton.
 Ms. Marvel is then ambushed by Professor Kerwin Korman, a.k.a. the Destructor.
 Searching for the source of Ms. Marvel's powers, Korman stumbles onto and opens a spare energy core for the nearby Psyche-Magnitron, unleashing an explosive blast of radiation that launches Ms. Marvel out of the cave and fuses Korman with Doomsday Man.

-A.I.M. recovers the amalgam of Doomsday Man and Korman and leaves a decoy in its place.
-The fake is later unearthed and destroyed by Captain Marvel.

-A.I.M.'s leader, MODOK, eventually loses interest in Doomsday Man, which is left abandoned beneath a warehouse in The Bronx.
-When the building is destroyed during an altercation involving A.I.M., the New Warriors, the Avengers, and Lord Templar, Doomsday Man escapes and, after concluding that Korman's usefulness as wetware is waning, sets out to replace him with Ms. Marvel.
+A.I.M.'s leader, MODOK, eventually loses interest in Doomsday Man, which is abandoned beneath a warehouse in The Bronx.
+When the building is destroyed during an altercation involving A.I.M., the New Warriors, and the Avengers, Doomsday Man escapes.
+After concluding that Korman's usefulness as wetware is waning, it sets out to replace him with Ms. Marvel.

-Doomsday Man breaks the Wrecking Crew out of prison and orders them to capture Ms. Marvel, who has since become Warbird.
-When the Wrecking Crew are cornered by the Avengers after mistakenly attacking Photon, Doomsday Man attempts to execute them from afar to prevent them from revealing its existence and then abducts Warbird itself, bringing her to its base in the Bronx.
-As it and Warbird fight, Doomsday Man rants about how it requires her to be complete and about how they both share "the Kree warrior's bond" due to being "born of the Psyche-Magnitron".
+Doomsday Man captures Carol Danvers, who has since become Warbird, and states that it requires her to become complete.
 The Avengers, having tracked Warbird down, arrive and manage to damage Doomsday Man enough to incapacitate it and reveal the trapped Korman.
-Goliath studies Doomsday Man to try and find a way to separate Korman from it, but his work is cut short when he is abducted by Ultron.

-Doomsday Man was subsequently reacquired by A.I.M. and once again placed in storage after the organization found itself unable to discern how to control it or how to replicate its fusion with Korman.
-After spending months in a vegetative state, Korman awoke, assumed control of his and Doomsday Man's shared body and embarked on a rampage, intent on murdering both Warbird (who had gone back to being Ms. Marvel) and "a great number of people" by releasing the Targoth, infectious zombies created by A.I.M.
+Doomsday Man is reacquired by A.I.M. and once again placed in storage after the organization fails to control the robot or replicate its fusion with Korman.
+After spending months in a vegetative state, Korman awakens, assumes control of Doomsday Man's body, and embarks on a rampage, intent on murdering Carol Danvers (who has since returned to the Ms. Marvel moniker).